-- isolated laryngopharyngeal reflux disease (LPRD). - Increasingly, the main-stay of LPR treatment is a combination of diet, lifestyle and surface agent/antacid such as Gaviscon® dual action. - Medications targeting specific stomach enzymes, such as pepsin, believed to be one of the key causes of LPRD, are currently being trialled and may be a key treatment option in the near future.
+- isolated laryngopharyngeal reflux disease (LPRD). - Increasingly, the main-stay of LPR treatment is a combination of diet, lifestyle and surface agent/antacid such as Gaviscon® dual action, or Reflux Gourmet®, or Larri® Oral Spray. - Medications targeting specific stomach enzymes, such as pepsin, believed to be one of the key causes of LPRD, are currently being trialled and may be a key treatment option in the near future.